smwoj/kpyay/README.md

 ### Extensions?
-- metric ids, parameter names and parameter values should be constrained with some regex, none clicked with me so far
+- metric ids, parameter names and parameter values should be constrained with some regex, but none clicked with me so far
 - it would be useful to be able to "move" data series.
     Let's say you have collected some historical data on `no-metallica-concerts` in US, but you'd like to track it in other countries as well.